umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 where we have defined the data matrix $Y$ with rows $Y_{{\sf t}+1}, Y_{{\sf t}}, \dots$, each of which representing specific observations of the rows in $X$ at each point in time from a real dataset.

 The goal of a learning algorithm for probabilistic reweighting would be to learn the optimal reweighting function ${\sf w}_{{\sf t}'}(Y_{{\sf t}'},z)$ with respect to $z$, i.e., the ones which most accurately represent a provided dataset.
-But before we think about the various kinds of conditional probability we could use, we need to think about how to connect the post-reweighting statistics to the data by defining an objective function.
+But before thinking about the various kinds of conditional probability we could use, we need to think about how to connect the post-reweighting statistics to the data by defining an objective function.
+We will return to learning methods for parameters in follow-up articles.

 If the mean is a sufficient statistic for the distribution which describes the data, a choice of, e.g., Exponential, Poisson or Binomial distribution could be used where the mean is estimated directly from the time series, given a conditional probability $P_{({\sf t}+1){\sf t}'}(x\vert x',z)$.
 Extending this idea further to include distributions which also require a variance to be known, e.g., the Normal, Gamma or Negative Binomial distributions could be used where the variance (and/or covariance) could be estimated using the covariance expression.
 These are just a few simple examples of distributions that can link the estimated statistics from the equations above to a time series dataset.
 However, the algorithmic framework is very general to whatever choice of 'data linking' distribution that a researcher might need.